monkseal/minesweeper-react-redux/README.md

 ## Screencasts

-This repo was used to create a screencast tutorial.
+This repo was created as I build my 14 part screencast tutorial on how to build a Minesweeper Game in React/Redux.
 You can follow along as it was being built.
-I summarize a bit on the blog here:
+I summarize a bit on my blog here:

 [
 Minesweeper React Redux Screencast Tutorial - Part 1-5 - Overview